wangziqi2013/wangziqi2013.github.io/_posts/2021-01-06-compaction-free-compressed-cache.markdown

 storage for a compressed line, if none of the individual vacant segments is large enough for the new line, insertion operation would still require compacting the physical storage by moving existing lines around and updating their tag pointers, such that vacant segments will be merged and the insertion becomes feasible.
+The compaction operation incurrs extra cycles on the insertion data path, requires dedicated circuit, increases energy consumption of the cache, and complicates design of the compression engine.